Published by Blue Grid Media • Updated for 2026 • 19 min read

 Step 2: Identify the Lead to Rate

 Find the lead you want to rate.
 Listen to the call recording or read the message transcript.
 Make a determination about whether the lead falls into one of the eligible credit categories listed above.
-Be honest with yourself — rating valid leads as invalid does not help you and may reduce the AI's confidence in your future ratings.
+Be honest with yourself here.
+Rating valid leads as invalid does not help you, and it may actually reduce the AI's confidence in your future ratings.
+Play it straight.

 Step 3: Click "Rate This Lead"